alex0207s/ethernaut-foundry-boilerplate/README.md

 }
 ```

+1. `setup()` function for initiating the main Ethernaut contract
+2. `test<LevelName>Hack()` function for
+   - Creating a level instance
+   - Executing the attack logic to solve challenge
+   - Submitting the solution and validating your result

-</br>All you need to do is to implement the attack logic to solve the challenge in the LEVEL ATTACK block of `test<LevelName>Hack()` function.
-You're allowed to create another attack contract if you needed.
+</br>All you need to do is to implement your own PoC to solve the challenge in the **LEVEL ATTACK** block of `test<LevelName>Hack()` function.
+You are allowed to create a malicious contract to exploit vulnerable contracts if you need to.

 ## Run a Solution